pikaping/switch2SD/README.md

 Note that if you don't specify a value for --platform or --config, the script will use the default values of None.
 However, you must provide a value for these arguments to use the script in args mode, otherwise it will run on interactive mode.

+### How to compile the script

+Use the following command to compile the CLI version of the script into an exe file:
+'pyinstaller --F Switch2SD.py'

+If you want to compile the GUI version of the script, use the following command:
+'pyinstaller --noconsole -F Switch2SD_GUI.py'

 ## MacOS, Linux and Windows (Python script version)

 ### Dependencies